Mitn1ck4208/VSH/README.md

-# VPS Security Hardener 🔒
+# VSH - VPS Security Hardener 🔒

 An automated bash script for hardening Ubuntu/Debian VPS security with comprehensive logging to text files.